earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api05-get-data-api-r.md

 </div>

-Now that our data are in a data.frame format, we can clean them up.
+Now that your data are in a data.frame format, you can clean them up.
 Let's have a close look at the data structure.
 Are the values in the correct format to work with them quantitatively?